Taxes When Buying & Owning Property in Benahavís (2026)

-A clear 2025 summary of the key taxes that apply when buying, owning or selling in Benahavís (Málaga), including local specifics for IBI and Basura — among the lowest on the Costa del Sol — plus notes on Wealth and Solidarity taxes.
+A clear 2026 summary of the key taxes that apply when buying, owning or selling property in Benahavís (Málaga), including local specifics for IBI and Basura — among the lowest on the Costa del Sol — plus notes on Wealth and Solidarity taxes.

 - Basura (household waste): fixed €18 per dwelling / year.

 - Wealth Tax: abolished regionally in Andalucía (100% exemption).
-Only Spain’s national Solidarity Tax applies above ~€3 million net wealth.
+Spain’s national Solidarity Tax continues to apply in 2026 above ~€3 million net wealth.

 1) Transaction Taxes When Buying (Andalucía)

-See our detailed Purchase Costs guide for worked totals.
+See our detailed Purchase Costs guide for full worked totals.

 2) Annual Ownership Taxes (Benahavís)